ToolJet/ToolJet/docs/docs/widgets/calendar.md

 When `resources` are specified, the calendar could take up quite a lot of horizontal space, making the horizontal scroll bar of calendar having to be relied upon all the time.

 If we set this property to `compact`, the cell sizes will be smaller in `week` and `day` views.

+### Events

+#### On Event selected

+This event is fired when the user clicks on a calendar event.

+Last selected event is exposed as `selectedEvent`.

+#### on Slot selected

+This event is fired when the user either clicks on an calendar slot(empty cell or empty space of a cell with event) or when they click and drag to select multiple slots.

+Last selected slot(s) are exposed as `selectedSlots`.